blues/app-accelerators/accelerator-archive/17-refrigerator-monitor/README.md

 ### Configure Notehub Project and Connection Mode

-Set the ProductUID for the Notecard by pasting the command below into the in-browser terminal.
+Set the ProductUID for the Notecard by pasting the command below into the In-Browser Terminal.
 Make sure to replace `com.your-company:your-product-name` with the ProductUID from your Notehub project, which can be found below your project's name in the dashboard at https://notehub.io.
 Also, replace the placeholder serial number (`"sn:" "fridge-location"`) with the location of your fridge (e.g. "kitchen").

 ```json
 { "req": "hub.set", "mode": "periodic", "outbound": 3, "product": "com.your-company:your-product-name", "sn": "fridge-location", "body":{"app":"nf17"} }